On Trip To China, North Korea's Leader Says Denuclearization Is Reachable

 China's leader Xi Jinping "is at the apex of his power," having just abolished term limits on the presidency and begun a second five-year term, Cheng observes.
 "And that means China must be proactive, and get involved in the changes on the Korean Peninsula."

-He adds that as China is not being included in the talks with South Korean President Moon Jae-in in April and U.S. Pres.
-Donald Trump in May, Xi needs to make sure China's national interests are respected.
+He adds that as China is not being included in the talks with South Korean President Moon Jae-in in April and President Trump in May, Xi needs to make sure China's national interests are respected.

 The White House said that China's government had communicated the upshot of Kim's visit to China on Tuesday.
 And Chinese state media report that China's top diplomat Yang Jiechi will visit Seoul this week to inform South Korea about the visit.